The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 Real Example: Headspace Campus Partnerships

 Student ambassadors earn $10 per student subscription signup using their code.
-Hit 25 signups in a semester?
-Earn a $500 bonus.
-Top 10 ambassadors nationally get flown to HQ for a wellness retreat.
+If they hit 25 signups in a semester, they earn a $500 bonus.
+The top 10 ambassadors nationally get flown to HQ for a wellness retreat.

 Your Version:

-• For a subscription box: $5 per signup + free box every 10 referrals + top ambassador gets one year free
+• For a subscription box: Offer ambassadors $5 per signup + a free box for every 10 referrals + top ambassador gets a one year subscription free

-• For a SaaS tool: 20% recurring commission + free premium account + quarterly leaderboard prizes
+• For a SaaS tool: Ambassadors earn 20% recurring commission + a free premium account + quarterly leaderboard prizes

-• For a service marketplace: $15 per completed first transaction + bonus at 50 conversions
+• For a service marketplace: Reward ambassadors $15 per completed first transaction + a bonus at 50 conversions

 1. Campus Partnership Sales (B2B on Campus)